UWB-Adv-Data-Vis/CostlyLiving/README.md

 ## Design Principles:
-• Keep it simple but informative: focus on 1-2 strong visualizations per person/tab
+ - Keep it simple but informative: focus on 1-2 strong visualizations per person/tab
-• Clear labels and notes
+ - Clear labels, details-demand, and notes for more information
-• Same color scheme across all panels
+ - Same color scheme across all panels
-• Works on different screen sizes
+ - Works on different screen sizes
-• Follow ggplot2 best practices
+ - Follow ggplot2 best practices

 ## Project Plan:
 WeekPhase Planned Tasks with Goals